phette23/c4l21-learn-to-love-the-command-line/content/022-example-and-running.md

 _Why_ would you use a textual interface to a computer?
 Isn't it much less intuitive than the graphical user interface, a massive innovation that is essential to the ubiquity of computers?
 I've culled a few examples from my work of operations that would be tedious, if not impossible, without the command line.

 Before we look at too many command examples, let's talk about how we represent them.
-The greater than `>` symbol indicates _the beginning of the command prompt_.
+The dollar sign `$` symbol indicates _the beginning of the command prompt_.
 When practicing a command, do not type that part.
 Secondly, we will often have placeholder values in our examples.
 These will be represented like `$PLACEHOLDER` which is what a variable looks like in Bash.
 {: .note}

 ### Reformat CSV & open Google Spreadsheet to append contents